AylaNetworks/ayla-documentation/src/tech-notes/00000013/index.md

 # Example

-To introduce basic concepts related to rules and actions, this section provides an example using the Rules Service APIs, accessible in the [API Browser](https://docs.aylanetworks.com/cloud-services/api-browser), and the device, rules, and actions represented in the diagram below:
+To introduce basic concepts, this section provides an example represented in the diagram below:

 <img src="example.png" width="800" height="272">